-The A29040B is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
+The A29001B is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
 Register contents serve as input to an internal state-machine that controls the erase and programming circuitry.
 Write cycles also internally latch addresses and data needed for the programming and erase operations.
+Reading data out of the device is similar to reading from other Flash or EPROM devices.